 - A Lightning cable.

 - A computer with iTunes installed on it — but it doesn’t have to be your computer!
 We’re just using iTunes as a tool to put your iPad into DFU mode.
+If your Mac is running macOS Catalina 10.15, you’ll use Finder instead of iTunes.

 My iPad Has Water Damage.
 Should I Still Put It In DFU Mode?